Abhishek-2502/K8s_Basics/K8s/Basics_to_Advanced/Deployment_Strategies/Blue-green-deployment/README.md

 ### Prerequisites to try this:

-1. EC2 Instance with Ubuntu OS
+1. Instance with Ubuntu OS

 2. Docker installed & Configured

 3. Kind Installed

 4. Kubectl Installed

-5. Kind Cluster running(Use `kind-config.yml` file present in this root directory.)

->   [!NOTE]
->
->   You have to go inside root dir of this repo and create Kind Cluster using command: `kind create cluster --config kind-config.yml --name dep-strg`

 ---